 For an action gamer playing with high input lag means always responding late.
 If your display has 50ms of lag, everything that happens in game (such as a new enemy appearing) only shows up 50ms later.
 It also makes aiming in FPS much harder if you target is moving - sure it was in your sights 50ms ago, but where is it now?
 Or for run and jump gamers it means trying to jump off the edge of a platform and instead falling off it.

-Most displays for sale today don't have published input lag numbers, and even for those that do the settings of the display can make a significant difference in what values you get.
+Many displays for sale today don't have published input lag numbers, and even for those that do the resolution and settings of the display can make a significant difference in what values you get (for instance, deinterlacing 480i content can be shockingly slow).
 Being able to test your personal display, with your personal settings, is the best way to ensure you have low input lag.
 Also, reducing input lag can sometimes increase response time so being able to measure both is important to make sure you are actually getting an improved gaming experience rather that just chasing specs.

 Introducing the piLagTesterPro

-Our input lag and response time tool is a cheap ($40), full featured add-on to the Raspberry Pi; we provide the sensor and a fully configured SD card with the software + OS ready to go.
-You provide the Pi (a $5 pi Zero is more than sufficient).
+Our input lag and response time tool is a cheap ($75), full featured add-on to the Raspberry Pi; we provide the sensor and a fully configured SD card with the software + OS ready to go.
+You provide the Pi (a $5 pi Zero is more than sufficient for most uses).
 Although it has a DIY aesthetic, it is quite functional and offers quite a lot more features than the alternatives (Leo Bodnar and the Time Sleuth).

 Here's what it looks like in action:

-The pi draws a black background, and then roughly once a second displays a set of target rectangles (top/middle/bottom).
-You place the sensor over the desired target, and the piLagTester measures the monitor's response starting from the moment the frame of video data is sent over the Pi's HDMI port.
+The pi draws a black background, and then roughly once a second sends a set of target rectangles (top/middle/bottom) over the HDMI port.
+You place the sensor over the desired target and the piLagTester measures how long it takes for those target rectangles appear on the monitor.
 This is plotted in the graph, which is sideways for space reasons.

 The lag tester measures two thresholds - how long it takes for the monitor to start displaying the target rectangles (input lag) and how long it takes to finish drawing them at full brightness (response time).
 These thresholds are printed at right and also used to color the graph: white for when the monitor has not responded at all, red for when the monitor starts to respond (input lag), and yellow for when the display has finished drawing the targets at their full brightness (full response).
 To get the reaction time quoted in spec sheets subtract input lag from full response.